Everyone is Welcome

 activities contribute toward becoming more welcoming to all, and if

 not, what changes are needed.
-Since then the Meeting has also established a
+Since then the Meeting has also

 the pervasive effects of racism and white privilege on our lives,